|Go to verse:|

 The disciples knew that the Pharisees were not divorcing their wives because of sexual immorality.
 The Pharisees were champions of easy divorce and wanted Jesus’ opinion on it, which is why they asked him about divorce in the first place (Matt.
 19:3; Mark 10:2).
 So Jesus was answering the disciples’ question in a well-known social situation: some of the Pharisees were divorcing their wives just to be with other women, and in the culture, although it was rare, some women were divorcing their husbands just to be with other men.
 Josephus records that Salome, wife of Costobarus, divorced him (Antiquities 15.7.10); and we know that Herodias divorced her husband Philip and married Herod Antipas ruler of Galilee.
 John the Baptist confronted Herod Antipas about his marriage to Herodias, which is why he ended up in jail and then executed (Mark 6:17-28).

 We are now in a position to understand Jesus’ very short answer to his disciples about divorce and remarriage.
 In the context of people such as the Pharisees getting divorced simply because they liked someone else better than their spouse, the answer Jesus gave his disciples in Mark 10:11-12 is certainly correct.
 Divorcing someone for no other reason than you like someone better than your spouse is in effect the same as simply having an affair with that other person—you are committing adultery.

 “commits adultery.”
 See commentary on Mark 10:11.
+This verse about a woman divorcing her husband is only in Mark.
 Although it was difficult for a woman to divorce a husband in the ancient culture, it did occur.
 We know of some “high profile” cases, but that is understandable.
 Historians have always focused on the rich and famous, but that does not mean that other women of more ordinary status did not also sometimes divorce their husbands.(top)